NTUMitoLab/tree-of-life/README.md

 7. Pongo tapanuliensis (Tapanuli orangutan)
 8. Pongo abelii (Sumatran orangutan)

+We choose 1, 2, 3, 5, and 6 since the data are of better qualities
 Others are extinct.

 ## Analyzing ribosomal RNA sequences (epic fail!)